Short Camino Stories From Dario’s Camino Trips

 2. St. John’s herbs

-St. John Baptist, the 24th of june, is an important feast.
-Almost everywhere in Catholic lands, people lights fires in the night.
-It is an ancient rite: after the solstice the days get shorter, and so it is necessary to exorcise symbolically the darkness.
+St. John Baptist, the 24th of June, is an important feast.
+Almost everywhere in Catholic lands, people light fires at the night.
+It is an ancient rite: after the solstice, the days get shorter, and so it is necessary to exorcise symbolically the darkness.

 On the morning of the 25th everybody in the farm wet his face with that water, which took the magic of the night of San Juan and the energy of plants grown while the length of the days was still increasing, until the solstice.

 Casa de Iglexia, Arzúa, 06.25.2015 – French Way

 Among the obligations of the ancient pilgrims, there was that, in front of the sepulcher of the Apostle, they had to pray for their enemies, sincerely invoking for them every blessing.
 “Sincerely”, in this case, it is a very demanding adverb.

 But precisely in this junction is one of the keystones of the Camino.
 In front of the tomb of Saint James, I asked myself if I have enemies to pray for.
 I do not think I have any, but I have prayed the same for them and for all the enemies of the world.
 I think they need it anyway.

 4. The Christ of Furelos